 Use GIFWrapped to Download Gif on iPhone

 GIFwrapped is a free App Store program that allows an iOS user to effectively save a GIF into their iPhones and use them later for different purposes.
 The app is available in the App Store for pretty much any region, and it supports all latest iOS versions.
 The app comes with its own proprietary web browser to help one find their desired GIFs.
-Using the GIFwrapped app, one can find GIFs and save directly to the Camera Roll, Library or a Dropbox account.
+Using the GIFwrapped app, one can find and save Gif images on iPhone directly to the Camera Roll, Library or a Dropbox account.
 It shortens the long workaround that the previously mentioned message or mail method would take in iOS.

-Save gif on iPhone using GIFPlayer app
+Save Gif images on iPhone using GIFPlayer app

 Another third party app with properties to effectively deal with GIF files in an iPhone.
 To save a GIF file instantly, the iPhone user only needs to copy-paste the link into the window.
 However, GIFPlayer includes a GIF search engine as well, it works quite well with the Google API.
 Doesn’t matter whatever you adopt to search the GIF, the download happens almost immediately!